 We think we can provide better, less expensive service than the current providers.

 So what are fiber optics?
 They are incredibly thin fibers that permit communication and transmission of information over longer distances at a higher bandwidth.
 What does that mean in layman’s terms?
 Data - what you look up or stream on the internet - will get to you faster for less.
 Anacortes uses a radio based telemetry system to communicate between water and sewer pump stations, but it’s a slow and unreliable telemetry system.
 What we propose to do is construct an fiber optic link between the sewer pump stations and water stations and reservoirs.
 In the future this link would allow us to reach homes and business with fiber optics.
 The way we’ll do that is by partnering with a non-profit corporation called NOA Net to bring Internet over the fiber optic lines and make them useable for residents.
 Then, Internet portals in homes and businesses will be as easy to install as an electricity outlet.

 Wow!
 Can you imagine?
 Some day in the near future fiber optic Internet connection will be as reliable as turning on your water.
 Houses built in the next 10 years will have Internet hook-ups much like water or electricity.
 Internet connection will be affordable and accessible to all.
 Imagine the possibilities of having citywide, affordable Internet access - shopping, commerce, technology, communication.
 Now this is something to get excited about.
-If you’re excited, or have questions about this project, you can always get in contact with us at the Public Works Department by calling 360.293.1919 or by email.
+If you’re excited, or have questions about this project, you can always get in contact with Emily Schuh at 360.299.1941.